 First introduced in 1990, the Kampfstiefel 90 has been in active service for nearly 30 years.
 Our batch is a complete lot from the Swiss military's ongoing phase out — a process which began in 2017.
 In this respect we fared pretty well.
 Our boots were stored in a series of climate-controlled military warehouses and were shipped to us in outstanding condition.
 Date stamps indicate our Gen I boots were manufactured in the late 2000s and early 2010s, while our Gen II boots mostly date from the last five years.

 You should expect your boots to arrive in excellent condition, with minor superficial scuff marks from handling and their transit to the US.
+There is the possibility of leather drying out on the toe, and in the creases of the boot from extended time in storage.
 Boots may be restored to like new condition with the application of a soapy rag and a new coat of polish.

 Swiss training manuals recommend you clean and polish your boots monthly during regular use.
 Depending on your climate, a layer of wax or spray-on water repellent is recommended.
 When applying these products make sure the boot is clean, dry, and polished.
 Do not apply water proofing treatments to a wet boot or polish which has not completely cured.